 Snowball vs. Avalanche: What Is the Best Way to Pay Off Debt?

+Being in debt can be costly and stressful.
+According to Forbes, 54% of American adults with debt say they always or often feel stressed because of their debt.
 Naturally, many people want to pay off their debt as quickly as possible.
-Once you are done making those hefty monthly payments, you can use your money to work for you instead of sending it out the door to your lenders.
+Once you are done making those hefty monthly payments, you can use your money to work for you instead of sending it to your lenders.

 If paying off debt is one of your financial goals, then this article is for you.
 We’ll be breaking down two of the most popular and effective ways of paying off debt: the debt snowball and the debt avalanche.